-[22] The Board reviewed all the evidence presented by both the Complainant and Respondent.
+The Board reviewed all the evidence presented by both the Complainant and [23] Respondent.
 It must be noted that while the Board pays heed to previous Board Decisions it is not bound by their decisions.
 The Board must decide this case based on the evidence and argument before it.

-Page 5 of 6

-[23] The Board does agree with the Complainant that this property has several unusual restrictions placed on it.
+- [24] The Board does agree with the Complainant that this property has several unusual restrictions placed on it.
 Restrictions that would not affect the typical Class A suburban offices.
-With that said, it also presents a challenge to find market evidence to show if those restrictions affect the market value of the property.

-[24] The Board recognises while both the subject and the Airport properties are land leases, the land leases are held by two different levels of government with different sets of rules.
-As well, the lease terms were also different.
-The airport had lease terms of 25 to 40 years (with a few 55 year terms being negotiated), the subject properly has lease term of 99 years set up in 1986.
-The Board notes that with a 99 year lease term for the land there is not a lot of risk associated with renewal uncertainty in the near future.

-[25] The Board put little weight on the Complainant's comparison of the subject property to industrial warehouses at the airport.
-First, it was shown that airport warehouses were valued using the sales comparison approach so would not have a capitalization rate, second the property types are to dissimilar to draw a reasonable comparison.
-Most information provided by the Complainant regarding the City's methods to value similar land lease properties at the airport was dated and again would carry little weight.

-[26] The Board also does not rely on third party capitalization studies; there is no documentation to show how these rates were arrived at and meant for general information.

-[27] Of note to the Board is the Respondent's support to show that in the July 1, 2012 market analysis (for the 2013 assessment) the suburban offices at the airport are being valued with the same capitalization rate as the suburban offices across the rest of the city, that being 6.00%.

-[28] The post facto sale, of a similar parcel in Research Park, was considered by the Board only in that it does support the 2013 value for that property, but was not relied on to make our decision.
-The Board notes that there were several interested parties (as stated on the email in the Complainants evidence), and the RealNet sheet states it was considered a market sale type and was brokered.

-[29] The Board found that the value produced for the 2013 assessment was a reasonable estimate of Market Value and the rates provided by the Respondent to be well founded and consistently applied.
-The assessment is confirmed at \$20,420,000.
+With that said, it also presents a challenge to find market evidence to show if those restrictions affect the market value of the property. - [25] The Board recognises while both the subject and the Airport properties are land leases, the land leases are held by two different levels of government with different sets of rules.
+As well, the lease terms were different.
+The airport had lease terms of 25 to 40 years (with a few 55 year terms being negotiated), the subject properly has lease term of 81 years set up in 2006.
+There was not any evidence to indicate undue risk associated with such properties considering the recent sale. - [26] The Board put little weight on the Complainant's comparison of the subject property to industrial warehouses at the airport.
+First, it was shown that airport warehouses were valued using the sales comparison approach so would not have a capitalization rate.
+Second, the property types are too dissimilar to draw a reasonable comparison.
+Most information provided by the Complainant regarding the City's methods to value similar land lease properties at the airport was dated and would carry little weight. - [27] The Board also does not rely on third party capitalization studies; there is no documentation to show how these rates were derived or the properties considered. - [28] The Board did give consideration to Respondent's evidence that showed (in the July 1, 2012 market analysis), for the 2013 assessment the suburban offices at the airport are being valued with the same capitalization rate as the suburban offices across the rest of the city, that being 6.00%. - [29] The post facto sale was considered by the Board only in that it does support the 2013 value, but was not relied on to make our decision.
+The Board notes that there were several interested parties (as stated on the email in the Complainant's evidence), and the RealNet sheet states it was considered a market sale type and was brokered. - [30] The Board found that the value produced for the 2013 assessment was a reasonable estimate of Market Value and the rates provided by the Respondent to be well founded and consistently applied.
+The assessment is confirmed at \$68,000,000.

-DATED AT THE CITY OF CALGARY THIS 20th DAY OF September 2013.
+DATED AT THE CITY OF CALGARY THIS 30th DAY OF September 2013.

-Thompson
+K. Thompson